sfuhrm/docker-nginx-webdav/README.md

 > This is a fork of https://github.com/maltokyo/docker-nginx-webdav with the following changes:
 > * replacing the base Debian image with Alpine Linux,
 > * improving the entrypoint script,
+> * filesystem secrets are never put in an environment variable,
 > * reducing the image layers and size (original image: 75 MB, this image: 7.9 MB),
 > * adding Github Actions build / push with automatic daily image building.